 “Yes.”

-“My mother was called Nora Intercontinental and my father Adon Runplotter.
+“My mother was named Nora Intercontinental.
+My was father Adon Runplotter.
 Both have already passed away.
-I’m a decompa who failed her engagement with a certain clan today.
-Not for the first time, but the fifth.
+I'm a decompa whose engagement was broken off by someone in another clan today.
+That wasn't the first time, it was the fifth.
 Do you understand what that means...?”

-“I wouldn’t say that I understand, but I just found that out.
+“I can’t say I understand, but that's only because I just found out.
 I’m completely fine with it.”

-Should she return the grasp of small hand holding hers?
-Should she let go?
-Before Terra could decide, her aunt Mora, who had remained quiet to that point, suddenly sprang up.
+Should I return the grasp of the small hand holding mine?
+Should I let go?
+Before Terra could decide, Aunt Mora, who had kept quiet to that point, suddenly sprang top.

-“Stooop right now!
-Why are youuu talking like you’re getting engaged, Terra?!
-The one whooo you should marry is a twissker!
+“Stooop right nooow!
+Why are youuu acting like you’re getting engaged, Terraaaaa?!
+Youuu should be, be... marryiiing a twissker!
 A man!”

-“Yeah, she should just jump over to another clan, right?”
-Diode retorted with a faint smile.
+“Yeah, she should just jump over to another clan, shouldn't she?”
+Diode retorted with a faint grin.
 Pressing the back of her left hand, she brought out her minicell, the time glowing on its display.
 It was exactly 00:00.

 “Pah.”
 “Ah.”
 “The time…!”

-The Star Horn loudly echoed through the base ships of all 16 clans, signaling the purge.
+The Star Horn signaled the Purge as it loudly echoed through the base ships of all sixteen clans.

-“The next marriage interview will be in two years.”
-The 148-cm tall girl puffed her chest proudly and closed her eyes.
+“The next marriage interview won't be for two years.”
+The 148-cm tall girl puffed her chest in pride and closed her eyes.
 “But I can board starting tomorrow.”

-Terra then questioned the girl standing resolutely on her decision.
-“You asked for this and cut off your own escape...
-Isn’t that a bit too unfair?”
+To the girl standing firm on her decision, Terra asked, “You cut off your own escape and made this request...
+Aren't you being a bit unfair?”

-“Please don't worry, this is just a show of my determination.
-If you had refused, then..."
-She looked at the ceiling for a moment and smiled awkwardly.
+“Please don't worry about me.
+This is just to show my determination.
+If you refuse, then..."
+She glanced at the ceiling, then smiled awkwardly.
 “Well, there’s no other way.
-I’d wash plates for two years and go back.”
+I'll wash plates for two years and go back.”

 “...Like I thought, that’s so unfair.”

-With a troubled smile, Terra joined their hands together again.
+With a troubled smile, Terra joined their hands again.